 Why do this daily?
 You are much more likely to remember why you made a transaction yesterday than you are if you wait a week.
-Trying to remember why you went to the office supply store on Monday when it’s now Friday only serves to make this task take longer, so work your bank feeds daily.
+Trying to remember why you went to the office supply store on Monday when it’s now Friday only serves to make this task take longer, so work your bank, credit card, and sales feeds daily.

 This is a critical small business accounting task.
 Even if your payroll is on a biweekly or semimonthly basis, you should review your employees’ timesheets weekly.
 Ideally, you want to check these two days before the end of the work week.
 This is a way to avoid surprise overtime liabilities.
 Once an employee works over 40 hours in a week, even if it is unauthorized, you are on the hook for overtime pay, so take this proactive step to protect your bottom line.

 Even if you are careful about your spending, it’s easy to exceed your budget if you don’t track it regularly.
 If employees have business credit cards in their name and the authorization to use their own discretion when making purchases, expenses can get out of control even more quickly.
-Comparing your month-to-date P&L with your budget weekly will help you make wise spending decisions and avoid the shock of a lower bottom line at month-end.
+Comparing your month-to-date profit and loss statement with your business budget on a weekly cadence will help you make wise spending decisions and avoid the shock of a lower bottom line at month-end.